opedroporto/finalproject/README.md

 • Once you are in its directory, edit the app.py and you should need to make some changes in the following lines:
 • 16, 17, 54.
 • Edit these lines in order for them to fit your directories paths.
 • You should also define values to variables set in .env file.
 • Install the requirements: pip install -r requirements.txt
-• Execute it: flask run
+• Execute: flask run
 • If you need some support, you can contact me via this e-mail address: portopdr@gmail.com

 I've been testing my application lately and it is running properly locally but my web app is running into some bugs, so I'm sorry for it and I hope can fix it soon.